PavelKisliak/BitSerializer/docs/bitserializer_convert.md

 time_t time = Convert::To<CRawTime>("1969-12-31T23:59:59Z");
 std::string utc = Convert::ToString(CRawTime(time));
 ```

+### Conversion std::filesystem::path

+The library allows to convert `std::filesystem::path` to `std::basic_string` family types and vice versa.
+Like the other parts, it knows how to transcode the path between different UTF encodings.
+Support of `std::filesystem` can be disabled via definition`BITSERIALIZER_HAS_FILESYSTEM 0`.

 ### Conversion custom classes
 There are several ways to convert custom classes from/to strings: